-The second statement tells Install to refer to Disk 2 as "Demo Application otherwise, Install cannot tell the user to insert the appropriate disk.

-Disk 2"; the files that Disk 2 contains will be copied from the \FILES directory of the distribution disk.
+The second statement tells Install to refer to Disk 2 as "Demo Application Disk 2"; the files that Disk 2 contains will be copied from the \FILES directory of the distribution disk.

 You can include as many disk-definition statements as necessary.
 Every distribution disk should have a corresponding disk-definition statement;